RdvSpeakers/rdv-speakers/README.md

 ## Notes on adding a new site (W.I.P.)

-To create a nw site for the RdvSpeakers family, the easiset way is to clone one of the current sites (if doing a periodical  event like LEs Briques du Web, please clone `les-briques-du-web`, else clone our latest even, `mardi-gras-2021`right now).
+To create a new site for the RdvSpeakers family, the easiset way is to copy one of the current sites (if doing a periodical  event like Les Briques du Web, please copy `les-briques-du-web`, else copy our latest event, `mardi-gras-2021`right now).

-After cloning, you need to initialize the git submodule for the theme.
+After copying, you need to initialize the git submodule for the theme.

 ```bash
 cp -r ./les-briques-du-web ./new_site